contao/docs-archive/manual/en/05-system-administration/extensions.md

 ## Extensions and bundles

 Extensions are an essential part of Contao, because they allow you to add extra functionality.
-There are more than 1,800 extensions available in the Contao [Extension Repository][1].

-Contao 4 is built on top of the Symfony framework and takes advantage of its functionalities but also of its terminology.
-In a Symfony project, an extension is named a bundle.
+Contao 4 is based on the Symfony framework and takes advantage of its functionalities and its terminiology.
+In Contao 4 you can use classic extensions from previous Contao versions as well as so called bundles.

 ### Finding extensions or bundles